- Why CGIS?

 Learn more about study programs around the world, scholarships and other financial aid resources, the CGIS application process, courses in your major, and credit transfer.

-First Step sessions are offered Monday through Friday from 5–5:30pm in the CGIS office in Suite 255 Weiser during the academic year (fall and winter terms).
+Beginning Monday, September 17th, First Step sessions will only be offered Monday through Friday from 5–5:30pm in Suite 255 Weiser during the academic year (fall and winter terms).
 Attending a First Step session is a required part of applying to a CGIS study abroad program.

 First Step sessions begin promptly at 5pm.